perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 As you can see, [it's quite detailed and organized.](https://user-images.githubusercontent.com/28774550/188333676-11846918-2c1d-4ebd-aa92-897fc2f18dfa.png)

 You can filter by any column to narrow down the results list.
-I absolutely loved that - Zillow, RedFin, etc. don't have as quite a granular filter as this spreadsheet does.
+I absolutely loved that; Zillow, RedFin, etc. don't have as quite a granular filter as this spreadsheet does.

 But I was a little miffed that I kept having to open new tabs and paste the street address into Google to find out where in LA the property resided.
 At 350+ rows, that's a LOT of browser tabs and LA County is such a massive sprawl that I simply can't visualize where every property is.